In this episode of the Ikigai Podcast, Nick speaks with Professor Daiki Kato to explore the importance of roles in perceiving ikigai in our lives.

 Workshop on increasing social rolefulness

-Daiki shares that psychologists need to measure psychological concepts, and because of that, he came up with the rolefulness scale to evaluate rolefulness; it is a five-point scale that measures the two factors of rolefulness (social and internal rolefulness).
+Daiki came up with the rolefulness scale to evaluate rolefulness.
+It is a five-point scale that measures the two factors of rolefulness (social and internal rolefulness).

 The items under social rolefulness are: